Frequently Asked Questions about Roatan, Honduras and Roatan Backpackeres' Hostel, and the Answers to Them

 Q. Is there any place to eat around the hostel?

 At the hostel, there's an onsite restaurant called Mel's Diner.
 There are several very inexpensive comedores (eateries) that serve local food such as baleadas, pastelitos, and food plates like fried chicken and plantains, stewed beef, that kind of thing.
 One is about a 2 min walk away, another is about a 5 min walk away, and a few more around the 5 min mark as well.
 More touristy restaurants (which are a bit pricier) are about a 15 min walk away, and there's tons of touristy options if you hop in a bus or taxi to West End, which is a 5 min drive away.
 If you like to cook, there's a communal kitchen for dorm and loft guests, and each apartment has its own kitchen.

 Q. We'd like to do our own cooking, where do we shop?

 There's a convenience store about a one minute walk away, which has eggs, milk, juice, bread, beer, rum- the basics.
 There's a fruit and vegetable vendor about a 3 min walk away.
-If you'd like to do a big grocery store shop, you can head to Coxen Hole, which is about a 10 min drive away (if you're getting a pick up arranged by the hostel from the airport or ferry, they can stop at the grocery store for you for no additional charge).
+If you'd like to do a big grocery store shop, there's a great one just a 3-5 min walk away.
 If you're using the communal kitchen, there are individual baskets to put your shelf goods in, and fridge items can be labeled with your name, so we know what to discard when someone leaves.
-The kitchen has a full size fridge with separate freezer section, a 4 burner stove top, coffee maker and a toaster, as well as basic pots, pans, dishes.
+The kitchen has a full size fridge with separate freezer section, a 3 burner stove top, coffee maker and a toaster, as well as basic pots, pans, dishes.
 Soap and sponge are provided, you're responsible for doing your own dishes.

 Q. Is it true that toilet paper doesn't get flushed?
 Why?
 That's disgusting.